Terms & Conditions

 ARTICLE 5 - Access to Services

-In order to access the Services, Users must meet the following cumulative conditions:
+To access and use the Services, the User must meet all of the following cumulative conditions:

-Users undertake to provide, on first request, all supporting documents required by the Company.
+Users agree to provide, upon first request, all supporting documents required by the Company.

-The Company reserves the right to accept or refuse, without reason and at its sole discretion, any entry into a relationship with LYZI and to suspend and/or delete the personal space of any User who fails to comply with these General Terms and Conditions.
+The Company reserves the right to accept or refuse, without reason and at its sole discretion, any contact with LYZI and to suspend and/or delete the personal space of any User who does not comply with these General Terms and Conditions.

-Should a User communicate false information, the Company may immediately, without notice or compensation, suspend and/or terminate his/her personal space.
+In the event that a User provides false information, the Company may immediately, without notice or compensation, suspend and/or terminate their personal account.

 Article 6 - Operation of LYZI and Services